redhat-performance/jetpack/README.md

 # Jetpack

-This tool will install OpenStack using infrared on a set of homegnous servers.
+JetPack is the easiest way to deploy Director/Tripleo on baremetal.
-User can run playbooks in this tool inside their laptop or a ansible jump host.
+JetPack will install OpenStack using infrared on a set of homegnous servers.
+User can run JetPack from their laptop or an ansible jump host.
-Once the user gets notified that their allocation is ready for use, they have to set below bare minimum variables.
+Once the user's baremetal node allocation is ready to use, they need to set below bare minimum variables.

 ```
 cloud_name: cloud05
 lab_type: scale